Which of the following statements about lipoproteins is true? | Channels for Pearson+

 1

-Begin by understanding the basic function of lipoproteins.
-Lipoproteins are complexes that transport lipids, such as cholesterol and triglycerides, through the bloodstream.
+Understand the function of lipoproteins: Lipoproteins are complexes that transport lipids, such as cholesterol and triglycerides, through the bloodstream.
+They are essential for lipid metabolism and distribution in the body.

-Recognize that lipoproteins are not carbohydrates.
-They are composed of lipids and proteins, which help in the transport of hydrophobic lipid molecules in the aqueous environment of the blood.
+Identify the synthesis location: Lipoproteins are synthesized in the liver and intestines, not exclusively in the pancreas.
+This helps in understanding their role in lipid transport.

-Understand that lipoproteins are not stored in the liver as glycogen.
-Glycogen is a storage form of glucose, not lipids.
+Clarify the composition of lipoproteins: Lipoproteins are composed of both lipids and proteins.
+The proteins, known as apolipoproteins, help stabilize the lipid core and serve as recognition sites for cell receptors.

-Note that lipoproteins are not composed solely of proteins.
-They consist of both lipids and proteins, which together form a structure that can carry lipids through the blood.
+Examine the storage and energy role: Lipoproteins are not stored in the liver as a primary energy source.
+Instead, they transport lipids to various tissues where they can be used for energy or stored.

-Conclude that the true statement about lipoproteins is that they are responsible for transporting lipids in the blood, which is their primary function.
+Conclude with the correct statement: Lipoproteins are responsible for transporting lipids in the blood, which is crucial for maintaining lipid homeostasis and supporting cellular functions.

 Watch next